-Baxter comes to the Science factory as part of Stevens’ STEM-in-GEAR program, which works to emphasize the importance of technical education and interest youth in Science, Technology, Engineering and Math.
-Baxter, one of two robots currently owned by the college, will be demonstrating processes similar to those used professionally in industry.
-Four workshops a day will allow up to 15 kids from grades K-8 to interact with the robot. .
-This initiative would not be possible without the support of The High Companies.
-Baxter the Robot is current on loan thanks to the generosity of Thaddeus Stevens College
+Baxter comes to us as part of Steven’ STEM-in-GEAR program, which works to emphasize the importance of technical education and the interest in youth of science, technology, engineering, and mathematics.
+Baxter, one of two robots currently owned by the college, will be demonstrating processes similar to those used in industry.

 Additionally, an Edison Robot activity space will allow participants to have a hands-on robotics experience.
-Edison educational robots are an innovation from Microbric, an Australian company based in South Australia.
-Microbric’s vision is to share electronics, robotics and programming with as many people as possible.
-Their technology is designed to provide users with an opportunity to experiment and have fun, while challenging their knowledge, innovativeness and imagination, without the need for expensive tools.
+Edison educational robots are an innovation from Australian company, Microbric.
+Microbric’s vision is to share electronics and robotics programming with as many people as possible.
+Their technology is designed to provide users with an opportunity to experiment and spark innovation without the need for expensive tools.

 Thank you to: